-To support your efforts, we’ve compiled our top articles on how to prepare for the MBA interview, from prep strategy and tricky questions to mistakes to avoid and what to wear.
-We’ve also included several articles on school-specific prep strategy by our team’s former gatekeepers to INSEAD, HBS, Wharton, Stanford GSB and Kellogg.
+To support your efforts, we’ve compiled our top articles on how to prepare for your interview for MBA admission, from prep strategy and tricky questions to mistakes to avoid and what to wear.
+We’ve also included several articles on school-specific MBA preparation strategy by our team’s former gatekeepers to INSEAD, HBS, Wharton, Stanford GSB, and Kellogg.

 Don’t miss this definitive article by Fortuna’s head of interview practice, Malvina Miller Complainville, former Assistant Director at Harvard Business School.
 In a piece for Poets&Quants, Malvina distills her advice into six top interview tips, along with insights on the M7 landscape.
 (Her original 10 tips for Forbes, published in 2013, was viewed over 191,000 times.)

 What do you do when the MBA admissions interviewer asks you whether 3,599 is a prime number?
 (Besides try not to break into a cold sweat.)
-Or, why doctors would prescribe a drug if they didn’t believe the disease was real?
-Fortuna’s Judith Silverman Hodara, former Wharton head of admissions, delivers insights and strategy for what to do if you don’t know the answer or if you give a bad answer.
+Or, why would doctors prescribe a drug if they didn’t believe the disease was real?
+Fortuna’s Judith Silverman Hodara, former Wharton head of admissions, delivers this MBA guide full of insights and strategy for what to do if you don’t know the answer or if you give a bad answer.

 Dressing for the MBA interview is about being memorable for the right reasons, say Fortuna’s Karen Hamou.
 In the business school interview context, this means standing out for what you say versus what you wear.
-Karen discusses why it’s advisable to give your appearance thoughtful consideration, and what specifically to keep in mind.
+Karen discusses why it’s advisable to give your appearance thoughtful consideration when doing your MBA preparation, and what specifically to keep in mind.

 SCHOOL SPECIFIC STRATEGY

-No one gets an invitation to interview at Harvard who doesn’t have a really solid chance of being admitted.
+No one gets an invitation to interview at Harvard who doesn’t have already have a solid chance of being admitted to the university.
 Still, the reality at HBS is that you can have a flawless interview and still not land a place in its incoming class.
-Here are several key differentiators that make the HBS interview unique, along with six tips for making the best possible impression in your limited time to shine.
+Here are several key differentiators that make the HBS interview unique, along with six tips MBA preparation tips for how to impress MBA admissions at Harvard in your limited time to shine.
 Don’t miss our related article, HBS Interview Prep: Your Post-Interview Reflection.